 Use this tab to find TAP services that contain particular tables, or tables relating to particular topics.
 When first opened (or if no search terms are entered), it shows a list by name of all the known TAP services, ordered by the number of tables they contain.
 If you enter one or more search terms in the Keywords field and hit Find Services (or return), then the list will be redisplayed as a tree in which the children of each service are the tables whose name and/or description matches the search terms you entered (click on the node handles to display/hide the children).
 You can choose whether to match the Table Name or Table Description using the Match Fields checkboxes; basic Service metadata can also be matched (just name, title, ID; for more complex searches by service metadata use the By Service Properties tab, described below).
 Clicking the And/Or button to toggle its value determines whether the text from the displayed tables/service text are required to match all of your search terms, or just one of them.
 When you've decided which service you want to use, click it, and its access URL will be filled in the TAP URL selector at the bottom.
-Clicking on a table will automatically select its parent service.
-If you double-click on a service it will take you directly to the Use Service tab.
+If you double-click it, it will take you directly to the Use Service tab.
+If you select or double-click on a table from the tree, then when you look at the service, that table's metadata will be displayed first.